JulianNicholls/Node-with-React/README.md

 continue using the same version as Stephen for now, but I will probably come back and rewrite the Mailer using the latest version after completing the course.

+* Clicking on a survey in the dashboard will open a detail page which list recipients, also showing which ones have responded.

 ## Deployed Application

 The application is deployed on [Heroku](https://emaily-2018.herokuapp.com).